rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "Writing your first React GraphQL Client" "react-graphql-client" %}}

 After the last sections, you should be ready to use queries and mutations in your React application.
 In this section, you will create a React application that consumes the GitHub GraphQL API.
 The application should show open issues in a GitHub repository, making it a simple issue tracker.
-Again, if you lack experience with React, see [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react) to learn more about it.
+Again, if you lack experience with React, see [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react) to learn more about it.
 After that you should be well set up for the following section.

 For this application, no elaborate React setup is needed.
 You will simply use [create-react-app](https://github.com/facebook/create-react-app) to create your React application with zero-configuration.
 Install it with npm by typing the following instructions on the command line: `npm install -g create-react-app`.
 If you want to have an elaborated React setup instead, read this [setup guide for using Webpack with React](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).